-- 1. If the household has purchased or received CFLs, but has not installed them, be sure to do so during the audit. - 2.
+- 1. If the household has purchased or received LEDs, but has not installed them, be sure to do so during the home energy assessment. - 2.
 When installing LEDs, choose good locations, and be sure to share your reasoning with the household.
-They may purchase additional bulbs in the future, so it helps to teach them how and where to install them: - Install the LEDs where the lights are most frequently used. - CAUTION: Do not install the LEDs on circuits with dimmer switches, and caution the household not to do so. - If the household members are renters, remind them that the LEDs are for their benefit, and encourage them to take them away to their next apartment. - Some manufacturers have created LEDs that are very small but provide the same luminescence of the larger ones.
+They may purchase additional bulbs in the future, so it helps to teach them how and where to install them: - Install the LEDs where the lights are most frequently used. - Certain LEDs may not be compatible on circuits with dimmer switches. - Some manufacturers have created LEDs that are very small but provide the same luminescence of the larger ones.
 Keep a supply of these with you for use in small fixtures. - 3.
 A HELPFUL FORMULA FOR ESTIMATING LIGHTING SAVINGS: In all lighting change outs it is helpful to provide the household with an estimate of the savings created by the replacement.
 The formula for doing so goes like this:

-(WATTAGE OF OLD BULBS) - (WATTAGE OF NEW BULBS) x 10,000 hours (average life of high efficiency bulbs) x .001 (conversion of Watts to KWH) x (current cost per kWh for electricity excluding the Service Charge.)
+(WATTAGE OF OLD BULBS) - (WATTAGE OF NEW BULBS) x 10,000 hours (average life of high efficiency bulbs) x .
+001 (conversion of Watts to KWH) x (current cost per kWh for electricity excluding the Service Charge.)

-Since 10,000 (hours) X .001 (conversion to kWh) = 10, this formula can be simplified to:
+Since 10,000 (hours) X .
+001 (conversion to kWh) = 10, this formula can be simplified to: